aidanasmagul/Aidana-Smagul-/README.md

 print("4.Divide")

 while True:
-    # take input from the user
+    # take output from the user
     choice = input("Enter choice(1/2/3/4): ")

     # check if choice is one of the four options